ClaireGMIT/ProgrammingProjectNOV2019/README.md

 adjusted LOD results to ensure data was below the NMT 1% specification limit.
 Remaining datasets were created using similar code.

 ## 10. 08Dec2
-Finalised Poisson distribution for number of pH adjustments per batch
+Finalised Poisson distribution for number of pH adjustments per batch ensuring specification limit of no more than 5 pH adjustments are performed per batch.

+## 11. 08Dec3
+Finalised all datasets and some formatting of the notebook.
+Researched how to create interactions between the simulated data.